 IPC601G Death and Dying.
 This course will study and discuss the medical, psychological, emotional, social, ethical, spiritual and cultural aspects of death, dying and bereavement.
 Students will reflect on their personal history of loss as a source and foundation for understanding human life, and examine the moral and theological framework that informs their pastoral response to illness, suffering and dying.
 Dr. Flo Gelo.
-January 2015.
+Not offered 2015-16.